 Careful consideration will be given to issues of transparency, equity and competitive neutrality in issuing exemptions.
 AUSTRAC will assess potential advantages or disadvantages resulting from exemptions.
 We will aim to adopt a consistent approach, while at the same time taking account of the facts and circumstances particular to each case.
 In the interests of transparency and integrity, applicants seeking an exemption will be given the AUSTRAC decision and reasons in writing.

 Decisions regarding the issuing of exemptions will be based upon the facts and circumstances of each application.
-Factors that may be considered by the CEO or his delegate in deciding whether to issue an exemption include:
+Factors that may be considered by the CEO or their delegate in deciding whether to issue an exemption include:

 - the nature of the exemption, including the impact it will have on the market-place or the integrity of the AML/CTF and FTR Acts;